Gwen Harwood AO (Foster, 1937) (1920-1995)

 Noting her work would routinely be published when she submitted under a variety of male pseudonyms, including Walter Lehmann, Francis Geyer and Timothy Kline, Harwood hatched a plan to pull off one of the most stunning Australian literary hoaxes of the 20th century.

 In 1961 she submitted a pair of sonnets to The Bulletin under the name Walter Lehmann, demonstrating she was as handy with a caustic acrostic as she was with a rhyming couplet.
-The first letter of each line of the poems spelled out her frustrations loud and crudely clear.
+Reading vertically, the first letter of each line of the sonnets spelled out her frustrations loud and crudely clear.
 The first read: `So long Bulletin', and the second: `F--- all editors'.

-After the hoax was revealed, Gwen went on to find wider acceptance and acclaim, although she was dismayed by a newspaper headline that cast her as: `Housewife in hoax of the year'.
+After the hoax was revealed, and Gwen unmasked, she went on to find wider acceptance and acclaim under her own name, although she was dismayed by a newspaper headline that cast her as: `Housewife in hoax of the year'.

 Born in Taringa in 1920, Gwen attended Brisbane Girls Grammar School from 1933 to 1937.
 It was here that her love of literature first took root, inspired by English teacher Miss Lexie McMillan.
 A gifted and thoughtful student, Gwen received the Art Prize in 1934 and 1935, and in 1936 was awarded the prestigious Betty Woolcock Challenge Cup for best all-round girl.